 The Upfronts are built for that system, and flourished when no better option was available.
 We’re now faced with a crisis that’s made performance marketing paramount.
 What does that tell you, and importantly, what does it say to TV advertisers and networks?

 Advertisers need to prioritize performance, and they can find it on Performance TV (hence the name).
 It has significant advantages over traditional television.

 Viewers are sophisticated and their interests are varied.
 Someone who loves watching basketball can also enjoy gardening, but a linear TV advertiser would never reach that hoops fan during gardening programming.
 Performance TV changes all that, and serves ads directly to the targeted audience.
 Whether they’re watching a game or getting tips on growing azaleas, advertisers can reach their ideal demo.
 That means each impression reaches someone who actually cares—and avoids wasting ad budget on those who don’t.

 Performance TV’s reporting capabilities cement it as a performance marketing channel because advertisers can measure real results stemming from their campaigns.
 And similarly to other digital performance channels, results can be tracked in Google Analytics—a feature that’s exclusive to Connected TV.

 When you combine precision targeting, a TV ad-experience, and reporting capabilities that accurately measure success, you get one hell of a performance channel that can generate significant revenue for both advertisers and networks.

 The shift in focus from branding to performance marketing is good news for both networks and advertisers.
 So will the Upfronts come back next year?
 Probably.
-But will advertisers be willing to spend big on Upfronts once they see the benefits of Performance TV?
+But will advertisers be willing to spend big on Upfronts once they see the benefits of CTV marketing?
 That’s debatable.